Combined Bachelor’s of

 Engineering (Honours) and Commerce

-In this combined degree, also known as a double degree, you will study an extended major from Engineering (Honours), and a major from Commerce.
-You will graduate with both a Bachelor of Engineering (Honours) and a Bachelor of Commerce in just five* years.
+In this combined degree, also known as a double degree, you'll study an extended major from Engineering (Honours), and a major from Commerce.
+You'll graduate with both a Bachelor of Engineering (Honours) and a Bachelor of Commerce in just five* years.

 - Course code